-Here’s a to-do checklist to ensure your automated phone menu system helps your customers, instead of infurates them.
+Here’s a checklist to ensure your automated phone menu system is working to aid, and not to annoy, your callers:

 Keep your phone menu system simple